Centre for Leadership & Effective Organisations

 Location : Paris Campus - 9 rue d’Athènes, 75009 Paris

-Professor of Management and Strategy and Director of the Executive MBA, NEOMA Business School
+Speaker : Dr. Edgar Bellow, Professor of International Management and Geopolitics, NEOMA Business School

 Guest speaker : Modeste Agonnoude, Chief Digital and Information Officer/CEO Office Affairs and International Relations Advisor within Africa Business Unit, ENGIE

 Marie Coudié, Head of International Brand Communication, Mazars Group